seanox/virtual-environment/launcher/README.md

 TODO:

 ## Features
-- Fullscreen overlay interface
+- Full screen overlay interface
-  The tile interface is displayed as a fullscreen overlay on the primary screen.
+  The tile interface is displayed as a full screen overlay on the primary screen.
 - Tile interface
   Interface with 40 freely configurable tiles.
 - Global HotKey combination